Trust-AI-ua/Neuro-VLM-resilience/README.md

 In the Overview diagram illustrated above, our MIA pipeline consists of four main steps:
 1. **VLM Fine-tuning**: fine-tune pre-trained VLMs with topological regularization $(\tau)$
 2. **Caption Generation**: models generate captions for member and non-member image-text sets
-3. **Similarity Analysis**: compute similarity of generated captions with ground-truth captions using MPNet and ROUGE-2
+3. **Similarity Analysis**: compute similarity of generated captions with ground-truth captions using MPNet (semantic) and ROUGE-2 (lexical)
 4. **Membership Inference**: perform a black-box membership inference attack

 ## Performance Comparison among BASELINE and $\tau$-regularized Neuroscience-inspired Models on the COCO Dataset